Biden announces slate of gun control actions, claims 'public health crisis'

 A senior administration official Wednesday said that Chipman will respect the Second Amendment while he enforces gun laws.

-"I've seen with my own two lives what a bullet can do to the human body ... and I've fought my entire career to fight this violence and to pass reasonable gun safety" measures," Harris said as she introduced Biden.
+"I've seen with my own two eyes what a bullet can do to the human body ... and I've fought my entire career to fight this violence and to pass reasonable gun safety measures," Harris said as she introduced Biden.

 "What are we waiting for?
-Cause we aren't waiting or a tragedy...
+Cause we aren't waiting for a tragedy...
 We've had more tragedy than we can bear," she said.
 "The solutions exist... people on both sides of the aisle want action, real people ... so all that is left is the will and the courage to act."

 The Biden administration is also expected to throw its weight behind gun control proposals in Congress.